-The Parents' witnesses emphasized the apparent progress the Student is making at [School 1], a fact supported by the decrease in problem behaviors.
+The Parents' witnesses emphasized the apparent progress the Student is making at [School 1], a fact, they argue, is supported by the decrease in problem behaviors.
 However, success at [School 1] is immaterial to the question of whether the recommended placement was appropriate for the Student.
 As already stated, I am not tasked with determining the best possible program for the Student to achieve maximum benefit.
-Based on the evidence, I have concluded that the IEP and placement offered by MCPS were reasonably calculated to provide the Student some educational benefit.
-Accordingly, an analysis pursuant the second prong of Burlington and Carter is inapplicable; the issue of whether the Parents' unilateral placement is appropriate or beneficial does not need to be addressed in this decision.
+Based on the evidence, I have concluded that the IEP and placement offered by MCPS were reasonably calculated to enable the Student to make progress appropriate in light of her circumstances.